AIT's TSA-certification, Cargo Screening Facility Program increases Global Supply Chain Security, Efficiency

 - Distribution centers

 - Airport cargo handlers

 - Independent cargo screening facilities

-TSA principal security inspectors manage the application process and approval of certified cargo screening facilities certification, while more than 500 cargo inspectors ensure that airlines and CCSFs meet their standards of screening 100 percent of cargo on passenger flights originating in the United States.
+TSA principal security inspectors manage the application process and approval of certified cargo screening facilities certification, while more than 500 cargo inspectors ensure that airlines and CCSFs meet their standards of screening 100 percent of cargo on all flights originating in the United States.
 For more information, visit TSA.gov.

 What technology does AIT utilize at its TSA-certified facilities?

 When necessary, an AIT TSA-certified cargo screening facility can provide Explosive Trace Detection (ETD), physical search and use of TSA canines.
 Learn more about AIT’s cargo security authorizations and capabilities.